Wynncraft/WynncraftAPI/OVERVIEW.md

 Our rate-limit is dependent on each resource.
 View the Rate-Limit section of each resource documentation for further information.

 {% sample lang="v1" %}
 Our rate-limit is 1200 requests per 20 minutes per IP.
-If significant usage of our API results in signficant performance defecit, the rate-limit may be lowered.
+If significant usage of our API results in significant performance deficit, the rate-limit may be lowered.

 We do not support higher rate-limits.